 Measuring and Enhancing the Security of Machine Learning (my "job talk")

-Adversarial Examples (Machine Learning Street Talk)
+Adversarial Examples (Machine Learning Street Talk with Yannic Kilcher and Tim Scarfe)

 Slalom: Fast, Verifiable and Private Execution of Neural Networks in Trusted Hardware (ICLR)